Unidata/tds/docs/src/public/adminguide/pages/installation_upgrade/RestrictAccessToTds.md

 </web-resource-collection>
 ~~~

-{%include note.html content="
+{%include info.html content="
-Consult the [Using Deployment Descriptors to Secure Web Applications](https://docs.oracle.com/cd/E19226-01/820-7627/6nisfjn8c/){:target='_blank'} by Oracle for documentation outlining the role of the deployment descriptor in web application security.
+Consult the [Using Deployment Descriptors to Secure Web Applications](https://docs.oracle.com/cd/E19226-01/820-7627/6nisfjn8c/){:target='_blank'} by Oracle for the documentation outlining the role of the deployment descriptor in web application security.
 " %}

-## Restrict Access By Dataset In TDS Catalogs
+## Limit Access To Specific Dataset By User/Role

-### Rationale

-* TDS catalogs offer a more fine-grained approach to access control of datasets.
+THREDDS catalogs offer a more fine-grained approach to access control of datasets.

 ### How It Works